tracypoon/Project-2/README.md

 Project Title: Weather of the happy cities of America-2022

 Project Scope: Extract data of the happy cities in US and the weather data corresponding to those cities.
-Tranform the data into csv files and load it into a database and perform queries for analysis.
+Transform the data into csv files and load it into a database and perform queries for analysis.

 Project Sources: